 Metropolitan Council Member, District 16

-She also served on the Metropolitan Council’s Land Use Advisory Committee, the region’s Transportation Advisory Board, the League of Minnesota Cities Board, the Legislative Commission on Metropolitan Government, and the Minnesota Women in City Government Board.
+In addition to her local government activities, Wulff also served on the Metropolitan Council’s Land Use Advisory Committee and Transportation Advisory Board, the Municipal Legislative Commission and the Minnesota Women in City Government Board.